hoangnpdev/engineering-notes/horizontal-bar/clean-code/clean-code.md

-# Actionable steps to write or organize clean code
+# Actionable steps to write or organize code cleanly

 1. Separate package by domain, layer
 2. Identify class using SVO strategy to satisfy single responsibility principle